-- Conversion of 'unknown' users to 'known users' ("Hi there", if you register for our loyalty program today, get 10% off your first purchase!")
+- Conversion of 'unknown' users to 'known users' ("Hi there", if you register for our loyalty program today, get 10% off your first purchase!").

 - Sending transaction receipts or summaries directly to consumers' mobile device immediately after a purchase

-- Driving consumers to other marketing channels ("Hey there", like our Facebook page and get a special treat!"
+- Driving consumers to other marketing channels ("Hey there", like our Facebook page and get a special treat!").

 For push notifications to work you need to have in place several key components.
-While from a pure technical perspective, you could create other solutions that might not rely upon all of these elements, for the purposes of this article, we will assume it's more typical implementation.
-Also, while other operating systems such as Blackberry and Windows do also accept and utilize push notifications, this discussion is limited to Android and IOS.
+While from a pure technical perspective, you could create other solutions that might not rely upon all of these elements, for the purposes of this article, we will assume it's a more typical implementation.
+Also, whilst other operating systems such as Blackberry and Windows do also accept and utilize push notifications, this discussion is limited to Android and IOS.

-Push Notification Service (Apple Push Notification Services or Google Cloud Messaging- Now referred too as FireBase Cloud Messaging) - These services provided by Apple and Google are how the notification is actually delivered to the mobile devices.
+Push Notification Service (Apple Push Notification Services or Google Cloud Messaging- Now referred to as FireBase Cloud Messaging) - These services provided by Apple and Google are how the notification is actually delivered to the mobile devices.
 This is mandatory, if you want to send a push notification to a mobile device, you must use the respective push service.
 In this article we won't get into the details of how those services work, token exchanges, etc, however a more technical article will discuss those aspects.

 An example of how a flow could work:

-1) The back end system determines it needs to send a push notification to Sally that says "Welcome back Sally, check out the amazing offer we have for you!".
-The back end system then utilizes either the Apple or Google notification service to send that push notification to Sally's mobile phone.
+1) The back-end system determines it needs to send a push notification to Sally that says "Welcome back Sally, check out the amazing offer we have for you!".
+The back-end system then utilizes either the Apple or Google notification service to send that push notification to Sally's mobile phone.

-2) The Apple or Google notification service receives the request from the back end system and creates the actual notification and based upon Sally's device identifier sends that push notification to her device.
+2) The Apple or Google notification service receives the request from the back-end system and creates the actual notification and based upon Sally's device identifier, sends that push notification to her device.

 3) Sally receives a push notification on her mobile phone saying "Welcome back Sally, check out the amazing offer we have for you!", she is also presented with two options "Ok" or "Cancel".
 If she clicks on "Ok" she is taken into your mobile app, if she clicks "Cancel" the push notification is acknowledged and goes away.

-4) If Sally clicked 'Ok', she is then taken into the mobile app, which requests from the back end what content to show her.
+4) If Sally clicked 'Ok', she is then taken into the mobile app, which requests from the back-end what content to show her.

-5) The back end provides the relevant content to the mobile app
+5) The back-end provides the relevant content to the mobile app.

-6) The mobile app displays the content that the back end provided to Sally.
+6) The mobile app displays the content that the back-end provided to Sally.